pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part01_cde_architecture.md

 ## Objective

 In this section you will learn about CDE's flexible architecture and its main components.
-This is just a recommended reading and there are no jobs associated with it.

 ## Introduction to the CDE Service